-Sony RX10 versus Sony RX100
+Sony RX10 vs RX100

-The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in October 2013 and June 2012.
+The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in October 2013 and June 2012.
 Both the RX10 and the RX100 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

-Body comparison: Sony RX10 vs Sony RX100
+Body comparison: Sony RX10 vs RX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (48 percent) than the Sony RX10.
 Moreover, the RX100 is substantially lighter (70 percent) than the RX10.
 It is worth mentioning in this context that the RX10 is splash and dust resistant, while the RX100 does not feature any corresponding weather-sealing.

 Concerning battery life, the RX10 gets 420 shots out of its NP-FW50 battery, while the RX100 can take 330 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.